It's Great When You're Straight...Yeah: Critical reception

 It's Great When You're Straight...Yeah was met with generally positive reviews from music critics.
 Verrico said that some reviewers saw it as an update to Happy Mondays' sound, aided by Saber's beats and Kermit's vocals.
 Vox's Stephen Dalton said the band "buzz with the life-affirming, innovative, fuck-you spirit of true rock'n'roll".
-He praised the album for mixing several styles into the band's sound.
-Ted Kessler of NME expanded on this, saying that it was a "record drenched in so many different styles and influences that it puts the recent achievements of Blur and Oasis in sharp perspective".
-AllMusic's Stephen Thomas Erlewine wrote that It's Great When You're Straight...Yeah omits the "stiff musicianship" that soiled Happy Mondays' work, calling it a "surreal, funky, profane, and perversely joyous album" that is "overflowing with casual eclecticism and giddy humor".
-Chris Adams of Lollipop Magazine also praised its mix of styles: "this album’s all over the fucking place, and like the Beatles’ Revolver, it's all the stronger because of it".
+He praised the album for mixing several styles into the band's sound, as had author Dave Thompson in his book Alternative Rock (2000).
+Ted Kessler of NME expanded on this, saying that it was a "record drenched in so many different styles and influences that it puts the recent achievements of Blur and Oasis in sharp perspective."
+AllMusic's Stephen Thomas Erlewine wrote that It's Great When You're Straight...Yeah omits the "stiff musicianship" that soiled Happy Mondays' work, calling it a "surreal, funky, profane, and perversely joyous album" that is "overflowing with casual eclecticism and giddy humor."
+Chris Adams of Lollipop Magazine also praised its mix of styles: "Stylistically, this album's all over the fucking place, and like the Beatles' Revolver, it's all the stronger because of it."
 The Times writer Caitlin Moran agreed, stating that "for such an eclectic record," the results were "staggering".
-The Irish Times writer Tony Clayton-Lea said it "kicked Happy Mondays into touch with a sequence of swaggering dance-pop tunes that still sound like no one else".
-Dirty Tapper of Record Collector felt that the album "seems to get bored with itself halfway through".
+The Irish Times writer Tony Clayton-Lea said it "kicked Happy Mondays into touch with a sequence of swaggering dance-pop tunes that still sound like no one else."
+Dirty Tapper of Record Collector felt that the album "seems to get bored with itself halfway through."

-Several revewiers commmented on Ryder's vocals and lyrics.
-Rolling Stone writer Jason Cohen wrote that Ryder's "ranting – crisply phrased if somewhat slurry – melds in vibrant harmony with Leveridge's raps, toasts and croons".
+Several reviewers commented on Ryder's vocals and lyrics.
+Rolling Stone writer Jason Cohen wrote that Ryder's "ranting – crisply phrased if somewhat slurry – melds in vibrant harmony with Leveridge's raps, toasts and croons."
 Q reviewer Tom Doyle added to this, saying that Ryder's words were "still rooted in the wonderful Lennonesque gobbledygook of yore".
-Erlewine thought Ryder came across as "reinvigorated, creating bizarre rhymes", and calling the lyrics "freewheelingly impenetrable".
+Erlewine thought Ryder came across as "reinvigorated, creating bizarre rhymes", and called the lyrics "freewheelingly impenetrable".
 Adam Higginbotham of Select called the lyrics "as chaotic and hilarious as ever"; Moran echoed this, saying the words were "utterly, and intentionally, giggle-inducing".
 The Guardian critic Caroline Sullivan wrote that Ryder was "fantastically coarse on parts of this LP, shouting, swearing and, undoubtedly, elbowing his mates as he sings".
 In a retrospective review for Louder, Dalton said Kermit and Ryder's "sharp lyrical skills [remain] especially striking".
 The Times' David Sinclair said Ryder and Kermit spar "each other in a series of loutish bawling matches, the two vocalists lead the troupe [...] although it tends to be Ryder who has the last word"; The Sun-Herald writer Peter Holmes found that Ryder's "daggy Mancurian swagger is intact and as enjoyable as ever".